Individual Voluntary Arrangement

 How does an IVA work?

-Your personal financial situation will be reviewed to assess your debt level and what you can realistically afford to pay each month.
+After you get in touch, your personal financial situation will be reviewed to assess your debt level and what you can realistically afford to pay each month

-An IVA typically lasts 60 months.
-Providing all of your payments during this time have been made, all unpaid debt is written off.
+An IVA agreement typically lasts 60 months.
+Providing all your payments during this time have been made, all remaining unpaid debt will be written off.

 Benefits of an IVA